 Andrew Blundell is vice-president of the Canadian Historical Arms Society and range safety officer at the Genesee Range, a certified gun range.
 The Canadian Historical Arms Society was founded in 1967 by a group of people interested in the collection, preservation, and application of all categories of arms, from bayonet and Samurai swords, antique and modern military arms and accoutrements to black powder muzzle-loaders.

-Nicholas Lui is a competitive shooter from Calgary.
+Nicholas Lui is a software engineer and competitive shooter from Calgary.
 He served in the Canadian Armed Forces as a signals operator and held the rank of second lieutenant in the Canadian Army Reserves Communications and Electronics Branch.
-Nicholas has been involved with the Buffalo Target Shooters Association for more than ten years, most recently serving as the youth shooting program director.
+Nicholas has been involved with the Buffalo Target Shooters Association for more than 10 years, most recently serving as the Young Guns Youth Shooting program director.